Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 The plus matches one or more of the previous RE.
 It serves a role similar to the *, but does not match zero occurrences.

 example: 'a\+b' matches 'ab', 'aab', 'aaab'...

+`*` - the preceding character matches 0 or more times

+The asterisk matches any numbers of repeats of the character string or RE preceding it, include zero instances.

+example: "1133*" matches 11 + one or more 3's: 113, 1133, 113333, and so forth.

 `{n}` - the preceding character matches exactly n times.